Skip to content

 Holiday Cottages in Alton Towers

-17 pet-friendly 2 with hot tubs Sleeps up to 12
+17 pet-friendly 2 with hot tubs 24 with parking Sleeps up to 12

 Why Stay Near Alton Towers

 Families are the obvious audience here, and rightly so.
 Having a cottage within easy reach of Alton Towers Resort means you can split your visit across two days, avoiding the exhaustion of cramming everything into one frantic trip.
-The resort itself goes well beyond the rollercoasters: CBeebies Land is purpose-built for younger children, the Waterpark offers indoor swimming whatever the weather, and the Spa Valley provides a genuine retreat for parents who need a few hours of calm.
+The resort itself goes well beyond the rollercoasters: CBeebies Land is purpose-built for younger children, and the Waterpark offers indoor swimming whatever the weather.
 There is even an 18-hole golf course for those who prefer their thrills at a walking pace.

 Beyond the resort, the area is surprisingly rich in things to do.
 The Peak District National Park sits just 26 minutes north by car, opening up some of the finest walking country in England.
 Closer to hand, Dimmingsdale nature reserve offers shaded trails through ancient woodland, and Thor’s Cave in the Manifold Valley is a genuinely dramatic natural landmark that children will remember for years.
 Alpaca farms dot the surrounding countryside, glamping sites nestle in hidden clearings, and several properties offer access to private swimming lakes.
 It is a part of England where the outdoors feels generous and accessible.